Experiment

 SELECT * FROM pcdsEmployee WHERE EmpName LIKE '%S'

-Below SQL statement will return all words having letter "S" in between
+Below SQL statement will return all words having letter "S"

 SELECT * FROM pcdsEmployee WHERE EmpName LIKE '%S%'

-"_" operator (we can read as “Underscore Operator”). “_” operator is the character defined at
+"_" operator (we can read as “Underscore Operator”).

 that point.
-In the below sample fired a query Select name from pcdsEmployee where name like
+In the below sample fired a query Select name from

 '_s%' So all name where second letter is “s” is returned.